fedora-python/python-rpm-porting/index.rst

 =======================================

 .. note::
-   This guide is freshly written, if you spot any errors, or think some section(s) could be expanded, please let me know at the `python-devel mailing list`_ (`web interface`_).
+   This guide is freshly written, if you've spotted any errors, have any suggestions or think some section(s) could be expanded, please create an Issue or a Pull request on `GitHub`_.

 This document aims to guide you through the process of porting your Python 2 Fedora package to Python 3.